elafari/CAS-FEE_project2/README.md

 - `npm install`
 - `ng serve` the server is up and running on localhost:4200
 - Open a browser and navigate to `http://localhost:4200`
+Hint: DevMode is enabled by default.
+You can change this in config.service.ts (property: devMode)

 ### Run tests
 - `npm test`